atiumcache/game_of_life/README.md

 I have implemeneted 5 different seeds for the user to choose from:

-- Beacon: An **oscillator** that switches back and forth between two states.
+- **Beacon**: An *oscillator* that switches back and forth between two states.
-- R-Pentomino: A **methuselah** that evolves over many generations, before eventually stabilizing.
+- **R-Pentomino**: A *methuselah* that evolves over many generations, before eventually stabilizing.
-- Diehard: A pattern that disappears after 130 generations.
+- **Diehard**: A pattern that disappears after 130 generations.
-- Acorn: A pattern that takes 5206 generations to generate 633 cells.
+- **Acorn**: A pattern that takes 5206 generations to generate 633 cells.
-- Block Switch Engine: An infinite growth pattern that leaves stable blocks in its wake
+- **Block Switch Engine**: An infinite growth pattern that leaves stable blocks in its wake

 ## Other Options